-The signal required to be given by all steamers passing out was blown as coolly as if General Ripley was on board, going out on a tour of inspection.
-Sumter answered by signal, "All right," and the Planter headed toward Morris Island, then occupied by sighal, "All right," and the Planter headed toward Morris Island, then occupied by Hatch's light artillery, and passed beyond the range of Sumter's guns before any-body suspected anything was wrong.
+The signal required to be given by all steamers passing out, was blown as cooly as if General Ripley was on board going out on a tour of inspection.
+Sumter answered by signal, "all right," and the Planter headed toward Morris Island, then occupied by Hatch's light artillery, and passed beyond the range of Sumter's guns before anybody suspected anything was wrong.
 When at last the Planter was obviously going toward the Federal fleet off the bar, Sumter signaled toward Morris Island to stop her.
 But it was too late.
 As the Planter approached the Federal fleet, a white flag was displayed, but this was not at first discovered, and the Federal steamers, supposing the Confederate rams were coming to attack them, stood out to deep water.
 But the ship Onward, Captain Nichols, which was not a steamer, remained, opened her ports, and was about to fire into the Planter, when she noticed the flag of truce.
-As soon as the years came within hailing distance of each other, the Planter's errand As soon as the vessels came within hailing distance of each other, the Planter's errand was explained.
+As soon as the vessels came within hailing distance of each other, the Planter's errand was explained.
 Captain Nichols then boarded her, and Smalls delivered the Planter to him.
-From the Planter Smalls was transferred to the Augusta, the flag ship off the bar, under the command of Captain Parrott, by whom the Planter, with Smalls and her crew, were sent to Port Royal to Rear-Admiral Du Pont, then in command of the Southern squadron.
+From the Planter, Smalls was transferred to the Augusta, the flag-ship off the bar, under the command of Captain Parrott, by whom the Planter with Smalls and her crew were sent to Port Royal to Rear Admiral Dupont, then in command of the Southern squadron.

-Captain Parrott's official letter to Flag Officer Du Pont and Admiral Du ront's letter to the Secretary of the Navy are appended hereto.
+Captain Parrott's official letter to Flag Officer DuPont, and Admiral DuPont's letter to the Secretary of the Navy are appended hereto.

-Captain Smalls was soon afterwards ordered to Edisto to join the gunboat Crusader, Captain Rhind.
-He then proceeded in the Crusader, piloting her and followed by the Planter, to Simmons's Bluff, on Wadmalaw Sound, where a sharp battle was fought between these boats and a Confederate light battery and some infantry.
+Captain Smalls was soon afterwards ordered to Edisto to join the gunboat Crusader, Captain R. and.
+He then proceeded in the Crusader, piloting her and followed by the Planter to Simmons' Bluff, on Wadmalaw Sound, where a sharp battle was fought between these boats and a Confederate light battery and some infantry.
 The Confederates were driven out of their works, and the troops on the Planter landed and captured all the tents and provisions of the enemy.
-This occurred some time in
+This occurred some time in June, 1862.

-June, 1862.

-Captain Smalls continued to act as pilot on board the Planter and the Crusader, and as blocksding pilot between Charleston and Beaufort.
+Captain Smalls continued to act as pilot on board the Planter, and the Crusader, and as blockading pilot between Charleston and Beaufort.
 He made repeated trips up and along the rivers near the coast, pointing out and removing the torpedoes which he himself had assisted in sinking and putting in position.
-During these trips he was present in several fights at Adams's Run, on the Dawhe River, where the Planter was hotly and severely fired upon; also at Rockville, Johns Island, and other places.
+During these trips he was present in several fights at Adams' Run on the Dawho River, where the Planter was hotly and severely fired upon; also at Rockville, John's Island, and other places.
 Afterwards he was ordered back to Port Royal, whence he piloted the fleet up Broad River to Pocotaligo, where a very severe battle ensued.
 Captain Smalls was the pilot on the monitor Keokuk, Captain Ryan, in the memorable attack on Fort Sumter, on the afternoon of the 7th of April, 1863.
-In this attack the Keokuk was struck ninety-six times, nineteen shots passing through her. retired from the engagement only to sink on the next morning, near Light-House Inlet.
-Captain Smalls left her just before she went down, and was taken with the remainder of the crew on board of the Ironsides.
+In this attack the Keokuk was struck ninety-six times, nineteen shots passing through her.
+She retired from the engagement only to sink on the next morning, near Light House when he was put in charge of Light House Inlet as pilot.

+Inlet.
+Captain Smalls left her just before she went down, and was taken with the remainder of the crew on board of the Ironside.
 The next day the fleet returned to Hilton Head.